-Motion detectors can also be used in conjunction with security cameras to provide added protection for your home.
+Motion detectors can also be used in conjunction with security camera storage to provide added protection for your home.
 By installing motion detectors outside of your home, you will be alerted when there is activity even if no one is on the property.

 If you’re going to use an outdoor camera, be sure it’s weatherproof and has night-vision capabilities.
 Look for high-resolution cameras so you can show the authorities clear film should an intruder enter your property.
 For the most panoramic views, wide-angle cameras with rotating mounts are the best.

 Finally, installing internal cameras allows you to get more than just video of intruders.
 Without a camera, you won’t know if the folks you hire to clean your house or make repairs are being honest until after they’ve stolen all of your possessions have left your house.
 Use inside cameras to keep an eye on your children if they arrive home before you do, or to keep an eye on your home while you’re away on a trip.
 When it comes to getting the most coverage, opt for cameras that can monitor many rooms or the entire house.